Hpyorange/readmeGenerator/README.md

   * [Questions](#questions)

   ## Installation
-  User can clone or download the repository and install Node.
-Then use command 'npm i' to install inquirer
+  Users can clone or download the repository.
+Then install Node, and use the command 'npm i' to install inquirer

   ## Usage
-  Use command 'node index.js' Then answer all the questions.
+  Use the command 'node index.js' to start the app.
+Then answer all the questions.

   ## License
   [MIT](https://choosealicense.com/licenses/mit/)